 During the group exercise, the assessors will be evaluating how well you form relationships with other, new people, and how you contribute to the team.

 You should be informed of the outcome within 10 working days.

 Buy Practice Situational Judgement Tests

-Our situational judgement practice test pack is suitable for preparing for Accenture situational judgement test.
+Our situational judgement practice test pack is suitable for preparing for the Accenture situational judgement exercise.